tarekMohamedIT/SimpleToDoList/README.md

 # Extensions to be implemented

 You can add more features to this project like :
+* Platforms extensions :
  * A Simple ASP .NET UI project serves as a server-side notes tracking application and an API to access it.
+ * A Xamarin project for extending the project's features to Android and ios platforms.
+ * A WPF project for windows.
 * A User's specific notes list with a Login/Register pages.
 * A new implementation of IDataProvider using EntityFramework or Microsoft Access (Even MongoDB or My SQL ?)
-* Notes' categories, serves as a notenook with a list of notes in it.
+* Notes' categories, serves as a notebook with a list of notes in it.

 # Final Thoughts
 I 've built this project to be my own personal playground to test new ideas and explore the extend of my knowledge, even applying new principles learned during long hours